-CYT107 After Vaccine Treatment (Provenge) in Patients With Metastatic Hormone-Resistant Prostate Cancer
+CYT107 After Vaccine Treatment (Provenge®) in Patients With Metastatic Castration-Resistant Prostate Cancer

 A Phase 2 Study of Recombinant Glycosylated Human Interleukin-7 (CYT107) After Completion of Standard FDA Approved Therapy With Sipuleucel-T (Provenge®) for Patients With Asymptomatic or Minimally Symptomatic Metastatic Castration-Resistant Prostate Cancer (mCRPC)

-I. To determine whether CYT107 administration increases the vaccine-induced antigen-specific T-cell immune response to the sipuleucel-T fusion protein vaccine construct prostatic acid phosphatase-sargramostim (PAP-GM-CSF) (PA2024).
+- To determine whether CYT107 administration increases the vaccine-induced antigen-specific T-cell immune response to the sipuleucel-T fusion protein vaccine construct prostatic acid phosphatase granulocyte-macrophage colony-stimulating factor (PAP-GM-CSF) (PA2024).

 VI.
 To assess the clinical efficacy and tolerability of sipuleucel-T plus CYT107 compared with sipuleucel-T alone.